degory/ghul-vsce/README.md

 - function signature help
 - find uses
 - go to/peek definition
+- go to/peek references
+- go to/peek implementations
 - go to symbol in file
 - go to symbol in workspace
+- rename symbol